opisthokonta/implied/README.md

 their probabilities into odds.

 The natural conversion of bookmaker odds into probabilities is to take the inverse of the odds.
-This procedure has two serious problems, as the converted probabilities
+This procedure has two serious problems:

 1. The converted probabilities are not proper, as they can sum to more than one.
 The excess probability is called the *bookmaker margin*.